MatzE-sch/autoinvcat/README.md

     - use icon provided by mod?
     - use 1 char of mod name in pixel icon?

-Lizenz:
+## licens:
-Copyright (C) 2022 MatzE, Lizenz: Creative Commons BY-SA 4.0
+Copyright (C) 2022 MatzE, licens: Creative Commons BY-SA 4.0